 1. How was the trip planned?

-- No Tae-hyun (Dept. of Industrial & Systems Engineering ¡®06, the President of the General Students¡¯ Association): We wanted people to understand the significance of the Gwangju Democratization Movement and how people gained democracy in
+- No Tae-hyun (Dept. of Industrial & Systems Engineering ¡®06, the President of the General Students¡¯ Association): We wanted people to understand the significance of the Gwangju Democratization Movement and how people gained democracy in Korea.
+So, we planned the trip to remind students about these historical matters.

-What is it that you wanted students to gain from this trip?- No Tae-hyun: I wanted them to determine their own view of history and feel the true meaning and value of the present democracy of
+- No Tae-hyun: I wanted them to determine their own view of history and feel the true meaning and value of the present democracy of Korea by commemorating the spirit of 5.18.
+Also, the trip was an opportunity for them to think about what they can do for democracy.

 3. Why did you participate in the trip?